AnusrutaD/chat-application/README.md

 ## Code Structure
 ### Server.java

-The `Server` class handles incoming connections and communication with the client.
+The `Server` class handles incoming connections and communication with the `client`.
 It consists of the following main components:

 - **ServerSocket:** Listens for incoming connections.
 - **Socket:** Manages the connection with the client.